GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Static Linkage Check

-- **Static linkage check**: a process to identify the existence of static linkage errors for a given classpath, by scanning Java classes and verifying the availability in the classpath.
+- **Static linkage check**:   a process to identify the existence of _static linkage conflicts_ for a given classpath, by scanning Java classes and verifying the availability in the classpath.

 - **Static linkage report**: the outcome of a static linkage check.
-It reports zero or more static linkage errors.
+It reports zero or more _static linkage errors_.

-- **Static linkage error**: a reported error for a reference as the result of a static linkage check.
-  A static linkage error contains the information on the source class and the destination class of the reference.
-Each static linkage error has one of the three types:

-  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the linkage classpath.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the linkage classpath.
-    The reference that causes a missing class error is called a _dangling reference_.

-  - _Missing method type_ is for errors when a method reference has a  static linkage conflict.

-  - _Missing field type_ is for errors when a field reference has a static linkage conflict.

 - **Linkage classpath**: the classpath which a static linkage check runs against.
 For a Maven project, a linkage classpath consists of the